kiwigi/SENG300project/README.md

 ## Overview

-The following is a scholarship web application, primarily to be used by students to apply to various scholarships.
+The following is a scholarship web application with user authentication, primarily to be used by students to apply to various scholarships.

 There are four different types of accounts with different permissions: